repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
+constraint
-constraint TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
+TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
+message
-message 'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'
+'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'

+inv
-inv TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters:
+TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters:
+self.oclIsTypeOf(EGenericType)
-self.oclIsTypeOf(EGenericType) and (self.eClassifier.eTypeParameters->size()) <= (self.eTypeArguments->size())
+and (self.eClassifier.eTypeParameters->size()) <=
+(self.eTypeArguments->size())
 ```

 #### FOL Constraint

 ```
+constraint
-constraint TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
+TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
+message
-message 'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'
+'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'

-context EGenericType eType : isSmallerEqual(size(eType.eTypeArguments), size(eType.eClassifier.eTypeParameters))
+context EGenericType eType:
+isSmallerEqual(size(eType.eTypeArguments),
+size(eType.eClassifier.eTypeParameters))
 ```